SeriousOldMan/Simulator-Controller/README.md

 #### Latest development build

-[3.5.0-rc1](https://cntr.click/HH12RLk) (First release candidate for Release 3.5.
+[3.5.0-rc2](https://www.dropbox.com/s/ddnmigo5p85xae4/Simulator%20Controller%203.5.0-rc2.zip?dl=1) (Second release candidate for Release 3.5.
 New features: All new Setup Wizard, Button Boxes can be invisible, Rework of Plugin Labels, Play a short tone when Push2Talk is activated, New "launchApplications" parameter for the "System" plugin, Templates Cleanup.
 Including documentation and update procedure.)

 IMPORTANT: Please make a backup copy of your *Simulator Controller* folder in your user *Documents* folder, if you want to play with this prerelease build.
 A lot of files changed there and there might be no rollback to the current version possible, once you have startet V3.5 for the first time.
 Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes) and - even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-350) of this version and all the versions you might have skipped, before installing and using this version.